fboes/aerofly-wettergeraet/CONTRIBUTING.md

 * `FetchUrl` fetches METAR strings from remote services
 * `MetarParser` converts METAR strings into a structured object.
 Lots of `Metar*` objects assist in doing so.
-* `AeroflyWeather` converts METAR objects into values usable in Aerofly FS 2.
+* `AeroflyWeather` converts METAR objects into values usable in Aerofly FS 2. `AeroflyBlender` can gradually change the current weather from current to target weather.
 * `AeroflyConfigFile` save Aerofly FS 2 values into the Aerolfy FS 2 main config file `main.mcf`.

 Making changes